#> [1] "Rendering took 0.42minutes."

 Humberg S, Dufner M, Schönbrodt F, Geukes K, Hutteman R, Küfner A, Zalk M, Denissen J, Nestler S & Back M (2018).
 Journal of Personality and Social Psychology. https://doi.org/10.1037/pspp0000204

-Most adjustment blooms here still -
+Most adjustment found in light -

 Abstract